davidmalcolm/texi2rst/output/options-controlling-c-dialect.rst

     };

   Some cases of unnamed fields in structures and unions are only accepted with this option.
-Unnamed FieldsUnnamed struct/union fields within structs/unions, for details.
+See :ref:`Unnamed struct/union fields within structs/unions <unnamed-fields>`, for details.

   Note that this option is off for all targets but x86 targets using ms-abi.